ZhgChg.Li

 Enter file in which to save the key (/Users/zhgchgli/.ssh/id_ed25519): /Users/zhgchgli/Downloads/zhgchgli

-Enter passphrase for “/Users/zhgchgli/Downloads/zhgchgli” (empty for no passphrase):
+Enter passphrase for “/Users/zhgchgli/Downloads/zhgchgli” (leave empty if no passphrase):

-• Leave it blank: CI/CD usage cannot input Passphrase interactively in CLI, so please leave it blank.
+• Leave Blank: For CI/CD use, you cannot enter the Passphrase interactively in the CLI, so please leave it blank

 Step 2.
 Set Deploy Key in Private Repo